lsulibraries/LDL_manual_build/README.md

 Need to be decided later

 # Run workbench ingest:
-- after running our transformation tools, we are ready to ingest. to do that you can go over steps bellow:
+After running our transformation tools, we are ready to ingest the data.
+To do this, follow the steps below:

 ### 1. Create custom fields in our dataset:
 Because we have our custome fields that are not part of default drupal fields in the database tables, so workbench will error that **Headers require a amatching Drupal fields name**.
 Therefore we need to create theme in any of bellow ways: